Go to Images Part I; Images Part II; Images Part III; Images Part IV; Images Part V; Images Part VI; Images Part VII

 Medea, marble relief tablet

-Medea with the daughters of Pelias prepare the bath into which his divided body will be placed.
+Medea (detail) with the daughters of Pelias prepare the bath into which his divided body will be placed.
 Roman copy of Greek original of 420-410 BCE.
 Berlin, Pergamum Museum.
 Credits: Ann Raia, 2005.

 Keywords: Drama, myth, sculpture